Cigna in California

 In California, Cigna offers a number of products, services, tools and capabilities to a wide variety of clients and to individuals.

-Our HMO and Network plans are offered by Cigna HealthCare of California, Inc. Our Point-of-Service plans are offered by Cigna HealthCare of California, Inc. (in-network), Connecticut General Life Insurance Company (out-of-network) or Cigna Health and Life Insurance Company.
+Our HMO and Network plans are offered by Cigna HealthCare of California, Inc. Our Point-of-Service plans are offered by Cigna HealthCare of California, Inc. (in-network), or Cigna Health and Life Insurance Company (out-of-network).
 Our Cigna Health Access, OAP, PPO, Indemnity, HRA, HSA, and Voluntary plans are offered and/or administered by Cigna Health and Life Insurance Company.

 If you are offered a Cigna plan through your employer and would like a better understanding of the benefit plan(s) offered to you, look for general descriptions in our Products and Services section.